PrometheanDissident/prometheandissident.github.io/pages/academia.md

 **Degrees are Mostly Signalling:** According to Abel & Deitz (2019), the average annual rate of return for a college bachelor's degree, in spite of rising college costs, is around 14%, meaning it is still a good investment<ref>https://libertystreeteconomics.newyorkfed.org/2019/06/despite-rising-costs-college-is-still-a-good-investment/</ref>.
 Research suggests that there is large variation depending on a number of factors.
 While college selectivity and where one studies has relatively little effect on a person's long-term financial returns to their education<ref>https://sci-hub.se/https://doi.org/10.1007/BF00992285</ref><ref>https://sci-hub.se/https://doi.org/10.1162/003355302320935089</ref>, what a person studies has a large effect on their financial returns<ref>https://www.economist.com/united-states/2015/03/12/it-depends-what-you-study-not-where</ref>.
 There exists substantial sheepskin effects on returns to education, where there are increases in earnings due to the credential itself as opposed to the underlying skills or abilities demonstrated by individuals<ref>http://econ.queensu.ca/pub/jdi/deutsch/edu_conf/Ferrer.pdf</ref><ref>https://www.econstor.eu/bitstream/10419/188353/1/pjcss433.pdf</ref>.
 In 2011, a Russian educational reform shortened the university study period by one year and reduced the content of the curricula but did not change the quality of admitted students.
 This had no adverse effect on wages and on the probability of being employed, suggesting no returns to higher education<ref>https://wp.hse.ru/data/2020/09/22/1584505319/236EC2020.pdf</ref>.

-**Basic Education is Economically Good:** Literacy and numeracy have substantial economic value.
-More years in education alone does not improve this economic value, but it must be combined with a rigorous evaluation and curriculum<ref>https://wol.iza.org/articles/what-is-economic-value-of-literacy-and-numeracy</ref>.

 RDD shows that university admission yields earnings gains of 22% between 8 and 14 years after HS completion, which outstrip the costs of college attendance<ref>https://econpapers.repec.org/article/ucpjlabec/doi_3a10.1086_2f676661.htm#:~:text=the%20returns%20to%20college%20admission,lunch%20recipients</ref>.

 Educational returns for tertiary education have declined over time, although the gap between the educated and less educated has remained similar in most countries.
 This means that for younger cohorts, tertiary education has become more necessary to survive in the labor market, but the actual economic returns have decreased making tertiary education less sufficient than before<ref>https://link.springer.com/article/10.1007/s10734-018-0353-z#:~:text=we%20analyze%20trends%20over%20three,education%20less%20sufficient%20than%20before</ref>.